 Today's Vegetable Recipe: Fresh cauliflower florets braised in low-fat coconut milk and curry spices.
 Easy.
 Weight Watchers 1 point.
 Low carb.
 Vegan.

-~ recipe & photo updated in 2008 ~
+~recipe & photo updated 2008 and 2011~

-2005: After yesterday's food excess, nothing appealed except hot, flavorful and virtuous comfort food.
+2005: After yesterday's Thanksgiving food excess, nothing appealed except hot, flavorful and virtuous comfort food.
 And did I ever luck out with this terrific cauliflower curry inspired by The Remarkable Palate.
 It was excellent!
 It worked as a side dish, even with most of the rich-tasting coconut milk left in the pan to further lighten the calories.
-But it would also make a great vegetarian supper, paired with, say brown rice to soak up the coconut 'gravy', and maybe a few carrots tucked into the cauliflower.
+But it would also make a great vegetarian supper, paired with, say, brown rice to soak up the coconut 'gravy', and maybe a few carrots tucked into the cauliflower.

 2008: This is a really good cauliflower dish.
 I let it cook some longer this time so that the coconut milk was absorbed into the cauliflower and some of it broke down to form a coconuty-cauliflowery gravy - very good.

-CURRIED CAULIFLOWER
+RECIPE for CURRIED CAULIFLOWER

 See Remarkable Palate's inspiring recipe